Miscellaneous

 Just before I was to start school, we moved to the countryside in a small remote municipality in Jutland.
 I grew up surrounded by farmers and got to see the daily chores being dictated by the seasons.
 When it was harvest time, everyone got up extra early and worked until late in the evening.
 During the winter there was more free time.
 We drove tractors in the fallow fields and built huts in the forest.
 We played in barns, machine halls and stables, and when it was snowing, we went sledding on the many slopes that are common in this part of the country.

 I quickly learned to read, and the imaginative world of books captured much of my attention throughout the rest of my childhood.
 At the same time, I loved singing, and I loved homework.
 However, my relationship with primary school as an institution was ambivalent.
-On the one hand I wanted to learn as much as I could, on the other hand I was an unprincipled prankster who loved to provoke the teachers and cause all kinds of problems.
-I thought the teaching pace was too low, and everyday life at school was usually boring — so I spiced it up with various mischiefs.
+On the one hand I wanted to learn as much as I could, on the other hand I was an incorrigible prankster who loved to provoke the teachers and cause all kinds of problems.
+I thought the teaching pace was too low, and school life was usually boring — so I spiced it up with all sorts of mischief.
 I had little respect for authorities (and still have, for better or worse).

 During my early teen years, I was basically ready to run away.
 I remember that I wanted to get out and see the world, experience the world.
 But my young age prevented me from doing this.
 Instead, I fantasized about my future, and I had several fictional life stories to choose from when everyday life became too grey.